Amenemhat III: Co-regency

 In his twentieth regnal year, Senusret III elevated his son Amenemhat III to the status of co-regent.
 The co-regency seems to be established from several indicators, though not all scholars agree and some instead argue for sole reigns for both kings.
 For the following twenty years, Senusret III and Amenemhat III shared the throne, with Amenemhat III taking the active role as king.
 It is assumed that Amenemhat III took the primary role as the regnal dates roll over from year 19 of Senusret III to year 1 of Amenemhat III.
-His reign is attested for at least 45 years, though a papyrus fragment from El-Lahun mentioning 'regnal year 46, month 1 of akhet, day 22' likely dates to his rule as well.
-The highest date might be found on a bowl from Elephantine bearing regnal year 46, month three of peret.
+His reign is attested for at least 45 years, though a papyrus fragment from El-Lahun mentioning 'regnal year 46, month 1 of akhet, day 22' probably dates to his rule as well, since the village was founded by Amenemhat III's grandfather, Senusret II, and no other Twelfth Dynasty ruler after Senusret II reigned for more than 40 years.
+The highest date might be found on a bowl from Elephantine bearing regnal year 46, month 3 of peret.
 This attribution is favoured by the Egyptologist Cornelius von Pilgrim, but rejected by the Egyptologist Wolfram Grajetzki who places it in the early Middle Kingdom.
-In his 30th regnal year, the king celebrated his Sed festival as is mentioned in several inscriptions.
+In his 30th regnal year, Amenemhat III celebrated his Sed festival which is mentioned in several inscriptions.
 His reign ends with a brief co-regency with his successor Amenemhat IV.
 This is evidenced from a rock inscription at Semna which equates regnal year 1 of Amenemhat IV with regnal year 44 or perhaps 46–48 of Amenemhat III.

 These two kings – Senusret III and Amenemhat III – presided over the golden age of the Middle Kingdom.
 Senusret III had pursued aggressive military action to curb incursions from tribes people from Nubia.
 These campaigns were conducted across several years and were brutal against the native populations, including slaughter of men, enslavement of women and children, and the burning of fields.
 He also sent a military expedition into Syria-Palestine, enemies of Egypt since the reign of Senusret I. His internal policies targeted the increasing power of provincial governors, transferring power back to the reigning monarch.
 It is disputed whether he dismantled the nomarchical system.
-He also formed the basis for the legendary character Sesostris described by Manetho and Herodotus.
+Senusret III also formed the basis for the legendary character Sesostris described by Manetho and Herodotus.
 As a consequence of Senusret III's administrative and military policies, Amenemhat III inherited a peaceful and stable Egypt, which reached its cultural and economic zenith under his direction.